KenPowerClassroom/SoftwareEngineeringforGamesI/softwareDevelopmentLifeCycle.md

 # Software Development Life Cycle (SDLC)

-A software delvelopment life cyle(SDLC) is a process for planning, creating, testing, and deploying an software system.
+A software development life cycle (SDLC) is a process for planning, creating, testing, and deploying a software system.

 An SDLC is composed of a number of clearly defined and distinct __work phases__ which are used by engineers and developers to plan for, design, build, test, and deliver software systems.

 ## Example SDLC for house construction